The Process of Programmatic Buying (RTB) Explained

 What is RTB?

 Programmatic buying or Real-time bidding (RTB) is a method of selling and buying online display advertising in real time.
 The method is based by buying one ad impression at a time.
-As opposed to the traditional inventory buying, RTB acts just like a stock exchanges and utilizes computer algorithms (i.e. Programmatic) to automatically buy and sell ads in real-time.
-For the advertisers, RTB offers the possibility of buying only the impressions they need at a price they are willing to pay by utilizing proprietary optimization algorithms of DSP systems and data from various 3rd party providers to fuel their algorithms.
+The traditional media buying process involves a lot of manual work, typically with several requests for proposals (RFPs), human negotiations and manual insertions of the orders (IOs), which makes it slow and inefficient.
+As opposed to the traditional inventory buying, programmatic buying acts just like stock exchanges and utilizes computer algorithms (i.e. Programmatic) to automatically buy and sell ads in real-time.
+For the advertisers, programmatic buying offers the possibility of buying only the impressions they need at a price they are willing to pay by utilizing proprietary optimization algorithms of DSP systems and data from various 3rd party providers to fuel their algorithms.

 The players in this process are the User, the Publisher, the Supply-Side Platform or Sell-Side Platform (SSP), the demand-side platform (DSP), the Ad Network, and the Ad Exchange.

-1. A user navigates to a publisher website.
+1. A user navigates to a publisher’s website.

 2. The publisher’s web server loads up the web page and sends back an HTML code.